Kids driving you nuts? Let them run wild at some of these kid-friendly places

 The highlight of an otherwise sleepy Harbour Town Shopping Centre, Wonderland Fun Park at Docklands has heaps of rides and attractions for all ages including old favorites like dodgem cars, giant slide, a grand carousel and giant tea cups.
 Docklands.

 It may seem a little way to go for a bit of water fun, but in 50 minutes you’ll reach the home of Victoria's first water theme park in all its 22 ride glory.
 The highlight though is the 120-metre water slide but we’ve heard the 110-metre one isn’t too shabby either.
 Wallington.

 Exactly what its name suggests.
 Get lost in a huge maze, play maxi golf or become an illusion at Amaze'N Things.
 If you haven’t taken your kids on at least one summer holiday in Cowes, shame on you!
 Cowes.

 The Maize Maze is the largest of its kind in the Southern Hemisphere.
 Navigate the twists, turns, false trails and dead-ends or just head straight for the Amazing Lolly Shop – lots of fun to be had there too.
 Arthurs Seat.

 The one school excursion that all Victorian primary school kids look forward to.
 This theme park is a collection of castles, cottages and caves with over 22 animated hand crafted scenes that come to life at the push of a button.
-Cinderella would be very impressed.
+Anakie.

-Currently going baby crazy with the arrival of baby hammerheads and Gentoo penguin chicks, the Melbourne Aquarium has enjoyed long queues since opening in 2000.
-There are four water worlds filled with aquatic animals and plenty of educational and interactive exhibits for all ages.
+Currently celebrating the arrival of the world's largest species of crab, the Melbourne Aquarium has enjoyed long queues since opening in 2000.
+There are 12 themed zones filled with aquatic animals and plenty of educational and interactive exhibits for all ages.
+Melbourne.